abritinthebay/datejs/README.md

  * For production environments include [the production ready minified file from the Build directory](https://github.com/abritinthebay/datejs/blob/master/build/production/date.min.js) on your page.
  * For debugging (eg, in development) include [the unminified and fully commented version](https://github.com/abritinthebay/datejs/blob/master/build/date.js)

-Support for the Bower package manager is on the roadmap, but is not implemented yet.

 #### International Language Versions
 In Node.js you can just call `Date.i18n.setLanguage` with the IETF appropriate code (e.g. "de-DE", or "es-MX") and DateJS will load the file automatically.
 For the browser DateJS has langauge support in one of two ways:
  1. Either download the appropriate file from [the Build directory of your choice](https://github.com/abritinthebay/datejs/blob/master/build/).
 Files are named after the IETF code the load (i.e. `date-es-MX.js` loads Mexican Spanish).